hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 R indicates reserved bits.

-The proposed encoding enables flexible encoding of the ECN information, with a minimal 1 octet overhead for the cases where ECN is not supported by the connection.
+The proposed encoding enables flexible and compact encoding of the ECN information, with a minimal 1 octet overhead for the cases where ECN is not supported by the connection.
+The marked bytes counted are including QUIC header and payload but excluding UDP and IP headers.
+In normal ECN operation it is likely that only the ECN-CE bytes field, and either of the ECT(0) or ECT(1) bytes fields are encoded.
+The number of bits to encode can also be used wisely to make for efficient encoding.

 ## ECN+TS feedback, wire format
 The addition of the timestamp means that the ACK frame is prepended with a 32 bit timestamp as indicated in [QUIC ACK Timestamps](https://github.com/quicwg/base-drafts/wiki/Time-stamps-in-QUIC) and appended with the ECN block as indicated in the section above.